KastnerRG/Read_the_docs/docs/axidma2.rst

 3) Host program
 ---------------

-In this section we use python to test our design
+In this section we use Python to test our design.

 3.1) Move your files
 ####################